digitalnochu/digitalnochu-tg-kspr-py/readme.md

 <command> <optional: bot number or bot range>
 ```

-Specific command Syntax of /mint when using pv7.py
+Specific command Syntax of /mint when using pv7.py and pv8.py
 ```bash
 /mint <ticker_name> <how_many_times_to_mint> <custom_gas_fee>